7thLucas/full-app-6a410-4cfa8-4831/_doc/product-overview.md

 It began as a "hotel game" in the user's words and keeps a playful, premium feel — but it is a **real, working role-based app**: guests ask, staff deliver, status flows back, live.

+**Where it's heading (in progress).** The confirmed next direction is to lift Cinq out of flat screens and into an **explorable stylized-luxe 3D hotel** — guests move through navigable 3D spaces (e.g. lobby, pool deck) and place and track their requests from inside the world.
+The look is deliberately **stylized-luxe, not photoreal** (clean, warm, charming premium render — navy/teal + gold), so it feels five-star without tipping into uncanny.
+The four roles and the live request loop carry over unchanged; the 3D world is the new medium they're lived through.

 ## The four roles

 - **Customer** — a guest; requests and books the hotel's experiences and services from